-- If there is also a Medical Visit Indicator (EAPG 491) the line receives full payment - If G0378 is billed with less than 8 units, the line groups to EAPG 0999 - If G0378 is billed with a signification procedure, the line is packaged - If there is also an Observation Indicator (EAPG 492) then the line will group to EAPG 500, 501, or 502 - If no Medical Visit Indicator, Observation Indicator, or no significant procedure, the line will group to EAPG 0999
+- If there is also a Medical Visit Indicator (EAPG 491), the G0378 observation line receives full payment only if the units are greater than or equal to 8 units; otherwise, the G0378 observation line is packaged. - If no Medical Visit Indicator or no significant procedure, the G0378 observation line will group to EAPG 0999 and is not payable.